-- 1. Your GWC placement test (results) must recommend you for the class, or - 2.
-You must have completed the prerequisite course at GWC after 1989 or be currently enrolled in it, or - You must have completed the prerequisite course at another college with a grade of C or better.
+- 1. Your GWC placement test (results) must recommend you for the class, or - You must have completed the prerequisite course at GWC after 1989 with a grade of C or better or be currently enrolled in it at the time or registration and subsequently earn a grade of C or better, or

+3. You must have completed the prerequisite course at another college with a grade of C or better.
 To show proof of the prerequisite completion, bring a copy of your transcript or grade report to the Admissions Office prior to enrolling.